bitnami/containers/bitnami/mariadb/README.md

 # Logging

-The Bitnami MariaDB container supports two different logging modes: logging to stdout, and logging to a file.
+The Bitnami MariaDB Docker Image supports two different logging modes: logging to stdout, and logging to a file.

 ## Logging to stdout